Maduro says he escaped 'assassination' attempt claimed by rebel group - AFP

 Maduro has remained in power in oil-rich Venezuela despite a collapsing economy and a long-running political crisis that has seen the country isolated internationally.

-Hundreds of thousands have fled due to food and medicine shortages and hyperinflation that could reach one million percent this year, according to the International Monetary Fund.
+Hundreds of thousands of Venezuelans have fled due to food and medicine shortages and hyperinflation that could reach one million percent this year, according to the International Monetary Fund.

-After Saturday's explosion, he ordered the military to be on "maximum alert."
+After the explosion, he ordered the military to be on "maximum alert."

 He also warned the opposition that investigations will get to the bottom of the alleged attack, "whoever falls" in the process.